Tensor product of fields: Analysis of the ring structure

-The structure of the ring can be analysed by considering all ways of embedding both K and L in some field extension of N. Note that the construction here assumes the common subfield N; but does not assume a priori that K and L are subfields of some field M (thus getting round the caveats about constructing a compositum field).
+The structure of the ring can be analysed by considering all ways of embedding both K and L in some field extension of N. The construction here assumes the common subfield N; but does not assume a priori that K and L are subfields of some field M (thus getting round the caveats about constructing a compositum field).
 Whenever one embeds K and L in such a field M, say using embeddings α of K and β of L, there results a ring homomorphism γ from $K \otimes_N L$ into M defined by:

 The kernel of γ will be a prime ideal of the tensor product; and conversely any prime ideal of the tensor product will give a homomorphism of N-algebras to an integral domain (inside a field of fractions) and so provides embeddings of K and L in some field as extensions of (a copy of) N.

 In this way one can analyse the structure of $K \otimes_N L$: there may in principle be a non-zero nilradical (intersection of all prime ideals) – and after taking the quotient by that one can speak of the product of all embeddings of K and L in various M, over N.

 In case K and L are finite extensions of N, the situation is particularly simple since the tensor product is of finite dimension as an N-algebra (and thus an Artinian ring).
 One can then say that if R is the radical, one has $(K \otimes_N L) / R$ as a direct product of finitely many fields.
 Each such field is a representative of an equivalence class of (essentially distinct) field embeddings for K and L in some extension M.